Wilson Álvarez: Career

 Born in Maracaibo, Venezuela, Alvarez represented his hometown in the 1982 Little League World Series, where they finished with a 2–1 record.
-Alvarez began his professional baseball career when he was signed by the Texas Rangers as an amateur free agent on September 23, 1986.
-He made his major league debut at the age of nineteen on July 24, 1989, the first player born in the 1970s to make their debut.
+Alvarez was signed by the Texas Rangers as an amateur free agent on September 23, 1986.
+He made his major league debut at the age of nineteen on July 24, 1989, the first player born in the 1970s to debut in MLB.
 Five days later, he was traded with Scott Fletcher and Sammy Sosa to the Chicago White Sox for Harold Baines and Fred Manrique.
-Alvarez provided one of the highlights of the 1991 Chicago White Sox season on August 11, pitching a no-hitter against the Baltimore Orioles at Memorial Stadium in only his second Major League start.
-It was quite a contrast to his only previous appearance, when he faced five batters for the Rangers and gave up two walks, a single and two home runs without retiring a batter, giving him an undefined career ERA prior to his no-hit gem.
+Alvarez provided one of the highlights of the 1991 Chicago White Sox season on August 11, pitching a no-hitter against the Baltimore Orioles at Memorial Stadium in his second Major League start.
+In his previous appearance, with the Rangers, he faced five batters and gave up two walks, a single and two home runs without retiring a batter, giving him an undefined career ERA prior to his no-hitter.